Chester Zoo is committed to upholding your privacy and taking care with your personal data as a valued customer, member and user of our website.

 You have the right to not be subject of decisions based solely on automated processing i.e. without human involvement.
 For more detailed information about automated decision making refer to the ICO website here.

-In most circumstances there is no charge associated with a rights request under GDPR.
+In most circumstances there is no charge associated with a rights request under UK GDPR.
 We will only charge a fee if the request is, as the law states “manifestly unfounded or excessive”.
 If this is the case, we will ask for a reasonable fee for costs associated with the request.

-We will need to validate the identity of individuals making a rights request under GDPR.
+We will need to validate the identity of individuals making a rights request under UK GDPR.
 Most requests will be processed within a month of validation.
 Protracted investigations can take up longer, if this is the case, we will let you know within one month that we need more time to process your request and explain why.

 Fair processing notices